 Finding A Furrever Friend

 Finding a forever home?
-Adding of furry family member can be so exciting and so stressful.
+Adding a furry family member to your household can be both exciting and stressful.
 Where do you find that special puppy or kitten to share your home and love with?
 There are so many pets that need homes and so many ways to adopt that it can be overwhelming.

-Pet Stores-although a staple of the past are less and less a source for pets these days.
+Although a staple of the past, pet stores are less and less a source for pets these days.
 They used to be in every mall and shopping center, but they just seem to be not as popular.
 This is not necessarily a bad thing.
 In a store, you don’t get to meet the pet’s parents and see the quality of the care given to them.

 Certainly, if you want to find a specific breed, you can turn to a private individual.
 I recommend researching any breeders that you plan to visit.
 Ask to see the parents and any medical screening that may have been done.
 Look at the environment where they are raised and ask to talk to people who have adopted from them previously.
 Reputable breeders will be excited to share their furry families and tell you about the care that they have taken to have the healthiest puppies possible.